Builtins

 Specify the color configuration for a specific color at a specific

-processing element (PE) from a layout block (@set_color_config
+processing element (PE) from a layout block (@set_color_config) or

 from a processing element’s top-level comptime block